 How Extra Income Helped My Wife and I

 Extra income played a huge role in our journey to pay off my wife’s $80,000+ of student loan debt.
 My wife ended up picking up some extra overtime shifts at work that paid very nicely.
 I ended up turning my cheap hobby into some pretty nice income here on my blog.

 Without this extra income, I’d say we’d easily have to spend a couple more years paying down debt.
 Instead, we’re student loan debt free.
-It was totally worth the time to earn the extra income.
+It was totally worth the time to earn extra income.

 The next step after earning extra income is to make some massive changes.
 Read more about it here.

 What ideas do you have for side hustles that can bring in some money to help pay down your debt?
 Do you already have a side hustle?
 I’d love to hear about it.